cctbx/cctbx_project/mmtbx/probe/README.md

     not near any atom.
     * **DotScorer.score_dots()** Construct test cases with all combinations of charges and extra information, holding the radii of the neighbor atom and probe atom constant.
 Do this in combination with adding or not adding an excluded atom that completely covers the neighbor atom.
-Run tests against all of these cases to ensure that the behavior is as expected in each case.
+Tests against all of these cases to ensure that the behavior is as expected in each case.
     * **DotScorer.score_dots()** Test behavior of weak hydrogen bonds and their interaction with dummy Hydrogens for all combination of weakHBonds, source and target being a dummy hydrogen.